by Vlad Cuc

 For example, this is the case of sports facilities used for the purpose of practicing sport activities.
 Amusement parks and recreational parks are also included in this new category.

-What are the obligations for VAT compliance in Romania?
+What are the obligations for VAT compliance in Romania in 2023?

 Once a company received a VAT number in Romania, its representatives will need to conclude a set of VAT compliance procedures.
 This also applies to foreign companies that develop business operations charged with the VAT on the Romanian territory.